ixanscream/react-redux-glint/README.md

 ```

 now u got warn "Something is already running on port 3000"
-yes because we have used that port for the server
+yes because we just used that port for the server

 type =>